hemerajs/hemera/README.md

 A [Node.js](http://nodejs.org/) microservices toolkit for the [NATS messaging system](https://nats.io)

-> "The simplicity and focus of NATS enables it to deliver superior performance and stability with a lightweight footprint.
-It has the potential of becoming the de-facto transport for microservice architectures and event driven systems in this new era."
+> The simplicity and focus of NATS enables it to deliver superior performance and stability with a lightweight footprint.
+It has the potential of becoming the de-facto transport for microservice architectures and event driven systems in this new era.

 —Asim Aslam, Creator of Micro